-Abstract.
 The Ponder language provides a common means of specifying security policies that map onto various access control implementation mechanisms for firewalls, operating systems, databases and Java.
-It supports obligation policies that are event triggered condition-action rules for policy based management of networks and distributed systems.
+It supports obligation policies that are event triggered conditionaction rules for policy based management of networks and distributed systems.
 Ponder can also be used for security management activities such as registration of users or logging and auditing events for dealing with access to critical resources or security violations.

 Key concepts of the language include roles to group policies relating to a position in an organisation, relationships to define interactions between roles and management structures to define a configuration of roles and relationships pertaining to an organisational unit such as a department.
 These reusable composite policy specifications cater for the complexity of large enterprise information systems.
-Ponder is declarative, strongly-typed and object-oriented which makes the language flexible, extensible and adaptable to a wide range of management requirements.
+Ponder is declarative, stronglytyped and object-oriented which makes the language flexible, extensible and adaptable to a wide range of management requirements.

-1 Introduction
+1. Introduction

 Large enterprise information infrastructures have to integrate inter-organisational networks and internet-based services, which makes the task of managing such systems very challenging.
-The development of mobile computing applications requires support from adaptive network architectures and customised services to the clients.
-Various techniques have emerged for programming network elements to support adaptive services, for example active networks, mobile agents and management by delegation.
+Distributed systems are changing from the traditional client-server model to a more dynamic service-oriented paradigm.
+The development of mobile computing applications requires support from adaptive network architectures and customised services to the Various techniques have clients. emerged for programming network elements to support adaptive services, for example active networks, mobile agents and management by delegation.
 While all these approaches support the programming of new functionality into network elements and host devices, they increase the security concerns regarding access to network resources and services, and make the management task even more demanding.

-Recent work on policy based management of networks and distributed systems (see www-dse.doc.ic.ac.uk/policies) provides promising solutions to these problems.
+Recent work on policy based management of networks and distributed systems (see www-dse.doc.ic.ac.uk/policies) provide promising solutions to these problems.
 In this work a policy is a rule that defines a choice in the behaviour of a system.
 Separating the policy from the implementation of a system permits the policy to be modified in order to dynamically change the strategy for managing the system and hence modify the behaviour of a system, without changing its underlying implementation [26].